jlheard/spades/memory-bank/progress.md

 ### Testing and Automation

-- **Custom Testing Framework**:
+- **QUnit Testing Framework**:
+  - Successfully migrated from the custom testing framework to QUnit for more robust testing capabilities.
+  - Created comprehensive documentation for the migration process in `/docs/test-migration-guide.md`.
+  - Added an Architecture Decision Record (ADR) in `/docs/adr/001-migration-to-qunit.md` to document the decision and implementation plan.
+  - Implemented sample QUnit tests for both unit testing (`js/test/qunit/card.test.js`) and integration testing (`js/test/qunit/integration/trickFlow.test.js`).
+  - Fixed integration tests for "Complete trick flow with rule enforcement" and "Winning card determination and animation" that were previously failing.
+  - All tests now run through a Python server on port 8000 as documented in `/docs/browserServerConfig.md`.

+- **Integration Tests**:
-  - The testing framework has been set up with unit and integration tests to validate the game's rules and logic.
+  - The integration tests now properly validate game flow, including:
-  - Basic tests for card comparison, AI decision-making, and UI flow are in place, but more comprehensive integration tests are needed to fully cover the game’s various scenarios.

-  - **Integration Tests**: The tests need to ensure that the game functions as expected when different components interact (e.g., when a human player makes a move and the AI responds).
-  - **Rule Enforcement**: Additional tests are needed to validate the suit-following rules and check for invalid plays (like playing out of turn or violating suit constraints).
+    - Rule enforcement for leading with Spades
+    - Card selection and play validation
+    - Winning card determination and animation
+    - Books counting and team score updates

+- **Test Infrastructure**:
+  - Established a clear pattern for writing QUnit tests with proper setup and teardown.
+  - Added support for asynchronous testing to handle animations and timing-dependent operations.
+  - Improved test isolation to prevent test interference.

 ---